mattgriffin94/decompemerald/README.md

   - High Pitch Whistle!
 A new key item that Professor Birch will give you along with your starter.
 Turn this on to make an infinite always-on repel.
 Turn this off if you want wild encounters as normal.
   - Removed Nickname Prompt on Wild Pokemon Encounters (I hate nicknames!
 Pokemon are a tool!)
   - You can now run indoors!
-  - See EV/IV in stat summary screen by pressing L/R.
+  - See EV/IV in stat summary screen by pressing L/R.\
+  - Fishing now always gives you a bite.
+You get the fishing rod in Littleroot town at the start of the game.

 ## Planned Features